 Taking part is voluntary:

 Taking part in this interview is completely voluntary.
 You may skip any questions that you do not want to answer.
 If you decide not to take part or to skip some of the questions, you are free to do so.
-If you decide to take part, you are free to withdraw at any time
+If you decide to take part, you are free to withdraw at any time before the completion of the interview.

 If you have questions: